The Role of r-Modes in Pulsar Spin-down, Pulsar Timing, and Gravitational Waves: Acknowledgements

 \section{Acknowledgements}

-We thank R. V. Ramos and K. Z. Nobrega at Universidade Federal do Ceará for the numerical evaluation of our Lambert-Tsallis solutions and for valuable discussions.
-We are grateful to the Mathematics of Information Technology and Complex Systems (MITACS) Globalink program for providing the platform and funding for this project.\\ \\ \begin{appendix}
+The authors express their sincere gratitude to R. V. Ramos and K. Z. Nobrega at the Universidade Federal do Ceará for their invaluable support in the numerical evaluation of our Lambert-Tsallis solutions and for productive discussions that greatly contributed to this work.
+We also thank Reed Essick and Cecilia Chirenti for their insightful and informative input, which helped refine our theoretical approach.